dask/dask/docs/source/best-practices.rst

 If you have a machine with 100 GB and 10 cores, then you might want to choose chunks in the 1GB range.
-You have space for ten chunks per core which gives Dask a healthy margin, without having tasks that are too small
+You have space for ten chunks per core which gives Dask a healthy margin, without having tasks that are too small.

 Note that you also want to avoid chunk sizes that are too small.
 See the next section for details.
+For a more detailed guide to choosing chunk sizes for Dask Arrays, see this blog post on `Choosing good chunk sizes <https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes>`_.

 Avoid Very Large Graphs